Questions About the Holiday Wish Drive

 What happens if I don't turn in a wish card I selected?

 Every single recipient whose name is on a wish card will receive a holiday gift from FGT, whether their wish tag is returned or not.
-Unfulfilled wish tags are matched with the best option from our Holiday Wish Drive warehouse “store” prior to their assigned agency pickup time.
+Unfulfilled wish cards are matched with the best option from our Holiday Wish Drive warehouse “store” prior to their assigned agency pickup time.

 What is the Holiday Wish Drive "Store"?